What was Redd Foxx's Net Worth?

 Other Work

 In 1986, Foxx got his own show on ABC called "The Redd Foxx Show."
-However, due to low ratings, the show was cancelled after 12 episodes.
-He then appeared as character Obi-Wan Kenobi in the "Star Wars" special of the "Donny & Marie" show.
+However, due to low ratings, the show was canceled after 12 episodes.
+He then appeared as the character Obi-Wan Kenobi in the "Star Wars" special of the "Donny & Marie" show.
 In 1989, he played one of the main characters in the film "Harlem Nights," which was written, produced, and directed by Eddie Murphy, who also starred in the movie.
-He then had a starring role in the short-lived series, "The Royal Family," in 1991.
+He then had a starring role in the short-lived series "The Royal Family" in 1991.

 Personal Life and Death

 Foxx was married four times during his life.
 His first marriage was to Evelyn Killebrew in 1948.
 They remained married until their divorce in 1951.
-In 1956, he married showgirl and dancer, Betty Jean Harris.
+In 1956, he married showgirl and dancer Betty Jean Harris.
 They had met at a nightclub where both were performing.
-Harris decided to give up her career to become a full time housewife and Foxx adopted Harris's daughter, Debraca.
+Harris decided to give up her career to become a full-time housewife, and Foxx adopted Harris's daughter, Debraca.
 Harris handled most of Foxx's business ventures and schedule before they separated in 1974 due to Foxx's infidelity.
-They officially divorced after 18 years of marriage in 1974 and Foxx did not attend Debraca's wedding the following year.
+They officially divorced after 18 years of marriage in 1974, but Foxx did not attend Debraca's wedding the following year.
 In 1976, Foxx married Joi Yun Chi Chung in Las Vegas.
 Joi was 20 years younger than Foxx and working as a cocktail waitress when they met.
-Their marriage also ended in divorce three years later in 1979.
+Their marriage also ended in divorce three years later, in 1979.